 The Senate passed legislation for funding of research to solve the problem – actually reopening legislation set up in 2014 with a few changes.
 U.S. Sen. Rob Portman, R-Ohio, authored the Harmful Algal Blooms and Hypoxia Research and Control Amendments Act with Senators Bill Nelson, D-Florida, and Gary Peters, D-Michigan which:

 - Adds the U.S. Army Corps of Engineers to the Task Force

 - Could provide funding to communities with significant toxic algae outbreaks “to help protect against environmental, economic, and public health risks” by identifying the cause of the outbreak, monitoring the outbreak, and mitigating the extent of the outbreak.

 - Provides Congress with a scientific assessment report of harmful algae blooms, including those on the Great Lakes.
-The most report “Harmful Algal Blooms and Hypoxia in the Great Lakes Research Plan and Action Strategy: An Interagency Report,” was released in August 2017.
+The most recent report “Harmful Algal Blooms and Hypoxia in the Great Lakes Research Plan and Action Strategy: An Interagency Report,” was released in August 2017.

-The idea is to try and protect Lake Erie and other freshwater from toxic algae because they supply drinking water to millions of people.
+The idea is to try and protect Lake Erie and other fresh water from toxic algae because they supply drinking water to millions of people.

-Homeowners in Meadville and the surrounding counties can count on Clearwater Systems to provide the most cost-effective and efficient water filtration system for their homes and businesses.
-As an example, the Kinetico K5 Drinking Water System provides your family or employees water that is 99% free of contaminants, which is more than any other drinking water system.
+Homeowners in Meadville and the surrounding counties can count on Clearwater Systems to provide the most cost-effective and efficient water filtration systems for their homes and businesses.
+As an example, the Kinetico K5 Drinking Water System provides your family or employees with water that is 99% free of contaminants, which is more than any other drinking water system.
 Avoiding toxins from blue-green algae blooms is only one of many reasons to purchase one of our Kinetico home water systems.
 To learn more, you can contact Clearwater Systems at 1-888-928-3710 to discuss getting clean drinking water in your home or office.